-Breathlessness, also called dyspnoea, is common at the end of life.
+Breathlessness (dyspnoea) is common at the end of life.
 Breathing may become uneven and noisy in the final days or hours of life.

-Your palliative care team will assess if something is causing the dyspnoea and manage it with medicine or practical measures, such as being placed near an open window, having a fan in the room or doing relaxation exercises.
+Your health care or palliative care team will assess the cause of the breathlessness and manage it with medicine or other practical measures.
+These may include sitting near an open window, having a fan in the room or doing relaxation exercises.
 Having a comfortable bed, leaning on a pillow while sitting, or changing your position when you’re in bed can also help.

 Breathlessness can be distressing, and feeling anxious about it can make it worse.
 Talk to your doctor about medicines that can ease your anxiety or try relaxation techniques like mindfulness and meditation.